Should I Try Doggy Daycare?

 My Experience With Doggy Daycare

-I took Olive and Oak to a daycare marketed to be very positive and kind when they were puppies.
-This was a legit, licensed daycare, and stupidly, I ignored the many, many red flags, including no staff.
+I took Olive and Oak to a local Spokane dog daycare, marketed to be very positive, when they were puppies.
+Stupidly, I ignored the many red flags of this “positive” daycare, including no staff.
 Yep, that’s right.
 The entire operation was run by just one person, the owner, who refused to let me view the facility (she claimed it would “upset the dogs”), did no behavioral assessment of new dogs, had no forms or questionnaires, asked nothing about medical issues or my dogs’ histories, and never shared video of my dogs playing - even when I specifically asked.
 She somehow always had an excuse as to why she couldn’t get a video.
-She took her own dogs, who seemed to take up most of her attention.
-My dogs always came home after half days and drank full bowls of water in one breathless, gasping gulp.
-When other people reported this same thing to me, I began wondering if the dogs were being provided water.
-Multiple times I heard her yelling at dogs, leaving the dogs unsupervised for long periods of time, and I suspect I never got video of my dogs playing because they spent the day crated.
-My dogs started to seem more and more stressed about going, and I stopped taking them after a few months.

-As a trainer, I’ve spoken with multiple daycare owners.
+As a trainer, I’ve spoken with multiple Spokane daycare owners.
 One told me she will accept dogs she knows to be aggressive if she needs the money.
 She went on to share stories of hiding dog-fight injuries from owners so she wouldn’t be held responsible and have to pay the vet bills.
 One daycare owner told me aggressive dogs don’t exist… which is super bizarre, obviously untrue, and very concerning because it tells me that they allow aggressive dogs.
 I’ve heard from many folks who sent their puppy to daycare with more aversive-minded people and ended up with aggression issues from their puppy or dogs being treated badly by people at daycare.